Carrying a printed screenplay around is not an option anymore. Of course, you can do it, but what a pain!

 Usability: Everybody!
 Unless living in cave.

-What’s really starting to catch on is the IR code, which are those crazy looking UPC style patterns you see everywhere.
+It’s kind of 2011, but the IR code works too.
+IR codes are those crazy looking UPC style patterns you see everywhere.
 Most smartphones have apps that can scan that IR code and send your interested movie producer anywhere on the web to read your script.

 Then, if the person you’re talking to at that party has a smart phone, you can just whip out your smartphone and display your IR code and have them scan it, and they’ll be taken to your script online.

-Price: Free, but it takes a bit of setup
+Price: Generally free, but it takes a bit of setup, and you might need a website.

 Wonk Factor: You’re a nerd

+It’s kind of modern, and you should do it!
 Put your script in the cloud on one of the major sharing services, such as Dropbox, or Google Drive, and simply text a share link to any interested parties.
-Or, use AirDrop to beam a file from your iOS device’s Files to any other iOS device in range.
+Or, use AirDrop to beam a file from your iOS device’s files to any other iOS device in range.

 Usability: Not everybody knows about AirDrop, but Dropbox/Google Drive are apps that almost everyone has heard of.